 WordPress 5.0 is here!

-After months of waiting, WordPress 5.0 was released last night, December 6.
+After months of waiting, WordPress 5.0 was released last night, 6 December.
 Since the final release date was announced only two days in advance by Matt Mullenweg, there were some indignant comments and tweets from the WP community.
-Our update recommendation: If your website is not yet Gutenberg-compatible or you haven't had time to test it yet, wait until the main Plugins and Themes are running under the new WP version.
-More info about how we handle the update and how you can test WP 5.0 can be found here.
+Our update recommendation: If your website is not yet Gutenberg-compatible or you have not yet had time to test it, wait until the most important plugins and themes are running under the new WP version.
+More information about how we handle the update and how you can test WP 5.0 can be found here.

 ACF not yet Gutenberg-ready

-WordCamp US will take place in Nashville from December 7 to 9.
-Today at 9:30 CST (16:30 in Germany) the sessions start.
+WordCamp US is taking place in Nashville from 7 to 9 December.
+The sessions start today at 9:30 CST (16:30 in Germany).
 There are many exciting topics that you can follow in the livestream.
 The streaming ticket is free - but you have to register here.
 The focus of this year's WCUS is of course the Gutenberg editor.
-At 10:30 CST there will be a direct session on "The Future of WordPress is Gutenberg" by Gary Pendergast, one of the WordPress 5.0 co-leads.
+At 10:30 CST there will be a session on "The Future of WordPress is Gutenberg" by Gary Pendergast, one of the WordPress 5.0 co-leads.